cwdotymn/serverless/docs/providers/aws/guide/services.md

 ### serverless.yml

-Each *Serverless service* configuration is managed in the `serverless.yml` file.
+Each Service configuration is managed in the `serverless.yml` file.
 The main responsibilities of this file are:

-  - Declare a Serverless service
+  - Declare a Serverless Service
   - Define one or multiple functions in the service
   - Define the provider the service will be deployed to (and the runtime if provided)
   - Define custom plugins to be used